achingbrain/menoetius/README.md

 # Installation
 ```
-> npm install --save epimetheus
+> npm install --save menoetius
 ```

-Epimetheus has only one method, instrument, and it has the following signature:
+Menoetius has only one method, instrument, and it has the following signature:
 ## instrument(server, options)

 The first argument represents the server of the middleware.

-The second argument is optional, and allows some configuration of epimetheus
+The second argument is optional, and allows some configuration of menoetius

 - `url` - the url on which to serve metrics.
 Defaults to `/metrics`.